enisz/ts-igdb/README.md

  - ``limit [optional]``: The maximum number of results in a single query.
 This value must be a number between 1 and 50.
 If not provided, IGDB's default value will be used (at the time of writing the default limit is 10)
  - ``offset [optional]``: This will start the result list at the provided value and will give limit number of results.
 This value must be a number (0 or greater).
 By default the results will be returned from the first element (0).
  - ``expand [optional]``: The expander feature is used to combine multiple requests.
 Have to be provided as an array of strings.
  - ``filters [optional]``: Filters are used to swift through results to get what you want.
 You can exclude and include results based on their properties.
 The parameter have to be provided as an array.
-The elements have to contain an object with the following parameters (these are not optional, all three parameters are required):
+The elements have to be objects with the following parameters (these are not optional, all three parameters are required):
    - ``field``: The name of the field you want to apply the filter to
    - ``postfix``: The postfix you want to use with the filter.
 The values can be
      - ``eq``: Equal: Exact match equal.